Articles

 How to choose the right digital signage CMS

 Budget is typically the most important consideration.
-If you're looking for a simple solution that turns any smart TV into a digital sign, find a platform like Juuno that charges a one-time fee.
+If you're looking for a simple solution that turns any smart TV into a digital sign, find a platform like Juuno that charges a low monthly fee per screen.

-As long as you have those critical features in a platform that fits your budget, you can't go too far wrong.
+As long as you have the critical features in a platform that fits your budget, you can't go too far wrong.
+Here are the key decision factors to weigh.

 💸 Budget is typically the most important consideration